DaeTaChulDong/Mobility-Aware_Computation_Offloading_in_Vehicular_Networks_using_Transformer_and_DRL/README.md

 ---

-📚 References & Methodology Benchmarking
+## 📚 References & Methodology Benchmarking

-This project is built upon state-of-the-art research in vehicular edge computing.
-The experimental design references the following key studies:
+This project builds upon state-of-the-art research in vehicular edge computing.
+The experimental design explicitly benchmarks the following key studies:

-1. Baseline Methodology
+### 1. Baseline Methodology

-Paper: Mobility-Aware Edge Caching and Computing in Vehicle Networks: A Deep Reinforcement Learning Approach.
+> **L. T. Tan and R. Q. Hu**, "Mobility-Aware Edge Caching and Computing in Vehicle Networks: A Deep Reinforcement Learning Approach," *IEEE Transactions on Vehicular Technology*, 2018.

-Relevance:
+**Relevance:**

-Used as the reference for the Baseline (Scenario B) system design.
+* **System Design:** Used as the reference for the **Baseline (Scenario B)** architecture.

-Adopted the concept of Mobility-Aware Reward Estimation to formulate the reinforcement learning environment.
+* **Reward Function:** Adopted the concept of *Mobility-Aware Reward Estimation* to formulate the reinforcement learning environment.

-Provided the foundational structure for modeling vehicle-to-infrastructure (V2I) communication dynamics.
+* **Dynamics:** Provided the foundational structure for modeling Vehicle-to-Infrastructure (V2I) communication dynamics.

-2. Proposed Methodology (Benchmarked)
+### 2. Proposed Methodology (Benchmarked)

-Paper: MGCO: Mobility-Aware Generative Computation Offloading in Edge-Cloud Systems.
+> **A. Ghosh et al.**, "MGCO: Mobility-Aware Generative Computation Offloading in Edge-Cloud Systems," *IEEE Transactions on Services Computing*, 2025.

-Relevance:
+**Relevance:**

-Served as the core benchmark for the Proposed (Scenario C) architecture.
+* **Core Benchmark:** Served as the primary reference for the **Proposed (Scenario C)** architecture.

-Generative Offloading / Feature Fusion: We implemented the paper's "Seq2Seq" concept by feeding the Transformer's Latent Feature Vector (Hidden State) directly into the PPO agent's state space, rather than just passing coordinate values.
+* **Generative Offloading / Feature Fusion:** We implemented the paper's "Seq2Seq" concept by feeding the Transformer's **Latent Feature Vector (Hidden State)** directly into the PPO agent's state space, rather than just passing raw coordinate values.

-Long-term Prediction: Following this study, we extended the prediction horizon to capture global context using the Transformer's Multi-Head Attention mechanism.
+* **Long-term Prediction:** Following this study, we extended the prediction horizon to capture global context using the Transformer's **Multi-Head Attention** mechanism.